aaltomcc/cs-ej4101-fall-2019-017-starter/index.md

 [More information](diary-017.md)

-#### Below you can see a picture which describes one of my hobbies:
+#### Below you can see a picture which shows one of my favourite hobby: